-Important note: In this consultation document, where reference to an Act or Regulations or the Code of Conduct is made, the relevant provision is included for reference in blue text.
+IMPORTANT NOTE: In this document, where reference to an Act or Regulations or the Code of Conduct is made, the relevant provision is included for reference in blue text.
 These references are included for the convenience of readers.
-These provisions do not form part of this local law and will not be included in the gazetted version of the local law.
+These provisions do not form part of this local law and are not included in the gazetted version of the local law.